 - Jerusalem is important to the Jewish people because it is Ir Ha-Kodesh (the Holy City), the Biblical Zion, the City of David, the site of Solomon's Temple, and the eternal capital of the Israelite nation.

 - Jerusalem is important to Christians because it is where the young Jesus impressed the sages at the Jewish Temple, where he spent the last days of his ministry, and where the Last Supper, the Crucifixion and the Resurrection took place.

 - Jerusalem is important to Muslims because it is where the prophet Muhammad ascended to heaven.
-After the holy sites of Mecca and Medina, Jerusalem is the third most sacred place of Islam.
+After the holy sites of Mecca (Makkah) and Medina (Al-Madinah), Jerusalem is the third most sacred place of Islam.

 - Jerusalem has had a Jewish demographic majority since 1864.
 While the country’s self-identified “secular” Jewish population is 44 percent, Jerusalem’s secular Jewish population is just 19 percent.

 - Arab families in Jerusalem are almost three times as likely to live below the poverty line compared to Jewish families in Jerusalem.
 This is attributed to a large difference in number of years in education

 - Head of State: President Reuven Rivlin, since 2014.

 - Language: Hebrew, mainly, arabic and english